 This class provides students with the skills and applications of Industrial Robots used in increasing quantities in the manufacturing process today.
 Programming, integration into current systems, flexible manufacturing and production topics, as applied to robots, will be covered in this course.
 MF 220 and MF 221 may be substituted with advisor approval.
-PREREQUISITE: Requires completion of vo-tech program or appropriate experience and instructor permission.
 (DD)